 Update: Shortly after writing this entry, I discovered Seafile.
 I had to scale my plans back.
 Most of the software I looked at did not scale well to the hundreds of thousands of files in my home directory, especially when some of those files are changing several times each minute.
 I have been using Seafile for a few weeks, and so far I am very happy with the results.

-Almost two months ago, I looked into the idea of replacing Dropbox with my own self-hosted solution.
+Almost two months ago, I looked into the idea of replacing Dropbox.
 No single piece of software was able to meet my needs.
 Since then, I’ve put some thought into what my goals are.
 It looks like I will be able to meet the majority of my requirements by combining two or three different pieces of software.

 I want to synchronize the contents of my 25 GB home directory between multiple locations.
 I would like to be able to replace my existing backup plan with one of these synced copies.
 That means at least one location has to have file versioning or snapshotting.
 If I want to be able to eliminate my existing backup plan, at least one of these copies has to be stored securely off-site.